 PROMPT

-Change the cmd.exe command prompt.
+Change the appearance of the cmd.exe command prompt.

 Syntax